Word@Work, Let God's Word energise your working day!

 1 Thessalonians 4:11-12

-Greek culture considered that philosophy and thinking were superior to manual work.
+Greek culture, into which the Early Church emerged, considered that philosophy and thinking were superior to manual work.
 They loved to spend hours debating rather than engaging in productive work – they had slaves to do the menial tasks.
 Probably much of the world now thinks the same.
-High energy executives may cause great disturbance among the workforce as they try out their latest ideas, always seeking a new profitable opportunity.
+High energy executives may cause great disturbance among the workforce who they instruct to carry out their latest ideas, always seeking a new profitable opportunity.

 Grieving in Hope